InSyncWithFoo/python-package-template/CONTRIBUTING.md

 ## Run tests

-Whenever you make a <em>fix</em>, run the tests with `pytest`:
+Whenever you make a <em>fix</em>, remember to run the tests with `pytest`.
+If everything passes, you are good to go.

 ```shell
 $ pytest
 ```

-If everything passes, you are good to go.
+Otherwise, modify the tests as you go, and make sure that those pass as well.

   [1]: ./CODE_STYLE.md